Aaron Burr (advertisement)

 "Aaron Burr" is a television advertisement for milk, created in 1993.
 Directed by Michael Bay and starring Sean Whalen, it was the first commercial in the "Got Milk?" advertising campaign.
-The ad depicts a history buff, portrayed by Whalen, who is unable to audibly voice the answer of a radio contest because he runs out of milk to wash out the peanut butter sandwich stuck in his mouth.
-Its title refers to the American politician of the same name, the contest answer.
+The ad depicts a history buff, portrayed by Whalen, who is unable to audibly voice the answer of a $10,000 radio contest question because he runs out of milk to wash out the peanut butter sandwich stuck in his mouth.
+Its title refers to the American politician, the answer to the question.